PowerClerk Support Center

 How to create and edit Incentive Designs

-In addition to the PowerClerk license, Program Designers can request to add the self-service Incentive Design feature for Administrators.
-Found under the Program Design drop-down menu, Incentive Design enables the Administrator to configure, enable/disable, copy, paste, and delete incentive calculations.
+Incentive Design enables the Administrator to configure, enable/disable, copy, paste, and delete incentive calculations.

-Incentive Design List
+Incentive Design Menu

-Figure 2: Incentive Design List
+Figure 2: Incentive Design Menu

 Enabling an Incentive